lnbits/nostr-zap-lamp/README.md

         - base64
         - WiFiManager
         - Nostr
-    - Open the nostrZapLamp.ino file in the Arduino IDE
+    - Open the https://nostrZapLamp.ino file in the Arduino IDE
     - Select the ESP32 Dev Module board and the correct port
     - Compile and upload the firmware
     - Use the web installer at nostr-zap-lamp.lnbits.com/ to configure the device